Leon D. Cuddeback

 Leon Dewey "Lee" Cuddeback (May 16, 1898 – July 6, 1984) flew the first scheduled, civilian Air Mail (Contract Air Mail) flight in the United States on April 6, 1926.
 He did so as chief pilot of Varney Air Lines.
 His route began in Pasco, Washington, had a stop in Boise, Idaho, and terminated in Elko, Nevada.
 Because the start of the contract air mail system is considered the beginning of airline service, Cuddeback's flight is cited as the first U.S. airline flight, and is also celebrated as the "birthday" of United Airlines.

+Personal life

 Leon Cuddeback was the son of Moses Clinton Cuddeback and his third wife Cloa Kent-Irons (although Leon's death record list his mother's maiden name as Ford).

+He married Lois Whittaker (1899-1969) on June 21, 1929.
+The couple had a daughter, Florence.

+Career

 According to a history of the Directorate of Air Transport, Allied Air Force, South West Pacific Area and the 322nd Troop Carrier Wing: